Australian singles chart:

 Gypsys, Tramps & Thieves entered the Kent charts on 18 October 1971 and peaked at #5.
 The song was #16 on the Top 100 of 1971.

-The song was on Gypsys, Tramps & Thieves which entered the Kent album charts on 27 December 1971 and peaked at #43.
+The song is on Gypsys, Tramps & Thieves which entered the Kent album charts on 27 December 1971 and peaked at #43.

 Lyrically, the song describes the life of a girl who was “born in the wagon of a traveling show”, and it contains themes of racism, teenage pregnancy and prostitution.
 Critically, Gypsys, Tramps & Thieves has been met with appreciation ever since its release.
 It earned Cher her first Grammy Award nomination in the Best Female Pop Vocal Performance category.